acl-org/emnlp-2024/_pages/calls/subsidies.md

 ## Instructions

-Applicants should fill out [the D&I Application form](https://forms.office.com/r/1Hv76rMJY7) before <b>October 20, 2023 11:59pm (AoE)</b>.
+Applicants should fill out [this link](https://forms.office.com/r/U7LNRRmfak) before **Friday, October 11, 2024, 11:59 PM (AOE)**.
-.

 ## Information

-EMNLP 2023 is providing D&I funds for registration, caregiving, bandwidth, travel and VPN subsidies.
-We strongly encourage researchers from developing countries and marginalised communities, students, and researchers with financial hurdles to apply for both subsidies and [volunteering](https://2023.emnlp.org/volunteers). opportunities to maximise their chances of getting their registration fees waived.
-Please apply for subsidies before <b>October 20, 2023 11:59pm (AoE)</b>.
+EMNLP 2024 is providing D&I funds for registration, caregiving, bandwidth, travel and VPN subsidies.
+We strongly encourage researchers from developing countries and marginalised communities, students, and researchers with financial hurdles to apply for both subsidies and [volunteering](https://2024.emnlp.org/volunteers) opportunities to maximise their chances of getting their registration fees waived.
+Please apply for subsidies before **Friday, October 11, 2024, 11:59 PM (AOE)**.

 ## Registration and Membership Subsidies

-This is for getting a waiver for EMNLP registration.
+This is for getting a waiver for EMNLP 2024 registration.
 You can also request ACL membership if applicable.
 You will be asked to justify your application.
 For instance, you can say:

 * "_I have an accepted paper at the main conference.
 I would like to apply for a registration fee waiver because my fees are not funded by my organization/institution._"